rdiess/LAMP/lampArticle.md

 </p>

 <p>
-Now that you've installed the Datadog Agent on your host, you can begin integrating the rest of your lamp stack.
+After you've installed the Datadog Agent on your host, you can begin integrating the rest of your lamp stack.
 The remainder of the article will walk you through the steps necessary to use the agent to monitor each software component in LAMP.
 Check out the
 <a href = "https://docs.datadoghq.com/"> documentation
 </a>
 to see a full list of